metagraph-dev/metagraph/docs/plugin_author_guide/end_to_end_plugin_pathway.rst

 * The plugin registry raises exceptions when concrete algorithm signatures don't match abstract algorithm signatures.
 * The plugin registry automatically searches modules passed to *register_from_modules* for wrappers, translators, etc. This allows for separation of plugin functionality into different Python modules.

-A plugin registry doesn't actually inform metagraph of anything.
+A plugin registry doesn't actually inform Metagraph of anything.
 It is simply a datastructure that registers and sanity checks plugins.

 Plugin registries have a ``plugins`` attribute that is a dictionary describing all the plugins known to the plugin registry.
-Plugin-finder functions should return dictionaries like this since this is what will be used by metagraph to account for the found plugins.
+Plugin-finder functions should return dictionaries like this since this is what will be used by Metagraph to account for the found plugins.

-An entrypoint declaration (e.g. as is shown in our *setup.py* example above) pointing to the plugin-finder function is what informs metagraph of the plugins.
+An entrypoint declaration (e.g. as is shown in our *setup.py* example above) pointing to the plugin-finder function is what informs Metagraph of the plugins.

 We'll now go over how to label translators, wrappers, concrete types, etc. in such a way that plugin registries can take note of them (when the *register_from_modules* is invoked) to create these dictionaries.